Alfresco/alfresco-ng2-components/docs/core/app-config.service.md

 ## App Config onLoad Stream

-When the app config is loaded correctly an onChange event is sent with the whole set app config properties.
-This comes in handy when a component wants to react to some property change or interact with the app config when it's correctly loaded.
+When the app config is loaded correctly, an `onChange` event is emitted with the whole set of app config properties.
+This comes in handy when a component needs to react to some property change or interact with the app config when it is finished loading:

 ```ts
     appConfig.onLoad.subscribe((appConfig) => {